symfony/symfony-docs/components/mailer.rst

 Transport
 ---------

-By default, the only transport available in the mailer component is Smtp.
+The only transport that comes pre-installed with mailer is Smtp.

 Below is the list of other popular providers with built in support.